NTTS-Innovation/samurai-xdr-cloud-collectors/providers/aws/Readme.md

-# NTT Samurai XDR S3 Integration
+# NTT Samurai MDR S3 Integration

-Main Samurai Template to allow object collection for Samurai XDR collection.
+Main Samurai Template to allow object collection for Samurai MDR collection.
-Create a Integration in your SamuraiXDR Portal and retrieve the Integrations Id and Pass Key.
+Create a Integration in your SamuraiMDR Portal and retrieve the Integrations Id and Pass Key.

 ## Creates the following Resources
 * SNS Topic
 * S3 Bucket with SNS Notification of ObjectCreated Events
-* Secure Bucket Policy, Allowing SamuraiXDR RO access
+* Secure Bucket Policy, Allowing SamuraiMDR RO access
-* SNS HTTPS Webhook Subscription to the SamuraiXDR Platform.
+* SNS HTTPS Webhook Subscription to the SamuraiMDR Platform.

 ## Required Parameters
 * IntegrationsId: from the Samurai Portal